MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

         Later, you can configure R Server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](security-authentication.md).

    1. From the main menu, choose the option to **Run Diagnostic Tests**.
 Verify the configuration by running [diagnostic test](admin-diagnostics.md) on each web node.

+   1. From the main utility menu, choose the option **Stop and start services** and restart the web node to define it as a service.

    1. Exit the utility.